Your cart is currently empty!

 Today, consumers have a range of choices when buying an electric vehicle, from hybrids to plug-in hybrids to all-electric cars like the Tesla.
 You now see them everywhere, driving on roads or plugged into a charger in a parking lot or garage.

 Only about 17,000 electric cars were on the world’s roads in 2010.
-In 2019, that number reached 7.2 million.
+As of 2024, there are more than 40 million electric cars taking to the streets.
+Numerous cities and areas are now imposing fees if your car does not comply with certain thresholds of emissions, limiting the car choice to mainly electric.
 Bloomberg New Energy Finances estimates that by 2040, over half of all new cars worldwide will be powered by batteries.

 While devoid of carbon monoxide or other stinky pollutants, high-tech electric cars are instead emitting a gasless pollutant: Electromagnetic Field radiation, or EMF radiation.